 If you find yourself needing help understanding customer relationship management (CRM) software, you’re not alone.
 CRM software is an invaluable tool that helps small businesses acquire and retain customers.
-But if you’re not familiar with the software, or CRM in general, it can also be one of the most difficult tools to use.
+But if you’re unfamiliar with the software or CRM in general, fully utilizing a CRM platform can be challenging.

-This is a comprehensive view of the customer that includes all contact points, communication, marketing campaigns, opportunities, incidents, acquisition history and all other aspects of the customer relationship.
+A 360-degree customer view is a comprehensive customer view that includes contact points, communications, marketing campaigns, opportunities, incidents, acquisition history and all other aspects of the customer relationship.

-This is an individual or group record for each customer, company, organization and other contacts.
-In some cases, the term “account” will replace the name of the company in correspondences.
+An account is an individual or group record for each customer, company, organization or another contact.
+Sometimes, the term “account” will replace the company’s name in correspondence.

-This is a history of phone calls, emails, meetings and other tasks taken on a lead, contact or account.
-It can be logged automatically by the software or manually by your sales representatives.
+The term “activities” refers to a history of phone calls, emails, meetings and other tasks related to a lead, contact or account.
+CRM software can log all activities automatically, or your sales representatives can enter them manually.

-This is data that gives your business deeper insights to help you make faster and more informed decisions.
-Customer analytics include trends and behavioral data to help you acquire and retain profitable customers, while sales analytics comprises pipeline, win-loss, financial and other analyses of sales data.
-Analytics can also be used for segmentation, marketing campaigns, plans for future products and much more.
+The term “analytics” refers to data that gives your business deeper insights for faster and more informed decisions.
+Customer analytics data includes trends and behavioral data to help you acquire and retain profitable customers.
+Sales analytics includes pipeline, win-loss, financial and other sales data analyses.
+CRM analytics can also be used for customer segmentation, marketing campaigns, plans for future products and much more.

-An application program interface (API) contains instructions, technical specifications and other information developers need to customize software or integrate it into their own solutions.
+An application program interface (API) contains instructions, technical specifications and other information developers need to customize or integrate software into their solutions.

-This is a Salesforce app marketplace of third-party services that you can add on to your CRM software, such as Mailchimp email marketing, DocuSign electronic signatures and QuickBooks accounting software.
+The AppExchange is Salesforce’s app marketplace.
+It offers various third-party services you can add to your CRM software, such as Mailchimp for email marketing, DocuSign for electronic signatures and QuickBooks for accounting.

-This is a form of sales automation in the CRM workflow.
-Sales representatives can set up auto-responders so that an action is taken during specific events, such as automatically sending emails to leads and prospects when entered in the CRM.
+An auto-responder is a sales automation tool in the CRM workflow.
+Sales representatives can set up auto-responders to act during specific events, such as automatically sending emails to leads and prospects after entering them in the CRM software.

-Part of analytics, BI consists of reports, pivot tables, dashboards and other tools that are given to executives, managers and analysts to help them make better business decisions.
+BI is part of analytics; it consists of reports, pivot tables, dashboards and other tools given to executives, managers and analysts to help them make better business decisions.

 A campaign is a series of marketing efforts, such as email marketing, social media marketing, print and online ads, direct mail, events, and product launches.